whitefusionhq/bulmatown/README.md

 # Bulmatown
 ## A Bulma CSS starter theme for Bridgetown.

 [Bulma](https://bulma.io) is a clean, modern CSS framework for rapid prototyping of content-focused websites.
-Use this theme to start using Bulma in your new [Bridgetown](https://www.bridgetownrb.com) site quickly, while preserving _all_ of the advanced customizations possibilities as if you configured Bulma manually.
+Use this theme to start using Bulma in your new [Bridgetown](https://www.bridgetownrb.com) site quickly, while preserving _all_ of the advanced customization possibilities as if you configured Bulma manually.

 **[LIVE DEMO](https://bulmatown.vercel.app)**